flintlib/flint/doc/source/ca_field.rst

 .. function:: void ca_field_clear(ca_field_t K, ca_ctx_t ctx)

     Clears the field *K*.
-This does not clear the individual extension elements, which are only held as references.
+This does not clear the individual extension numbers, which are only held as references.

 Input and output
 -------------------------------------------------------------------------------